 Miracle Mule is the swampy tonk dance band that everybody is talking about.

 Miracle Mule is an Americana supergroup located right here in the North Bay, with serious local powerhouse talent.
-Members have played or toured with several national headliners, including John Hiatt, Chris Hillman of the Byrds, Hank Ballard & the Midnighters and more.
+Members have played or toured with several national headliners, including John Hiatt, Hank Ballard & the Midnighters and more.

 The fiery live performances of Miracle Mule have been known to cause fits of dancing and spontaneous bursts of uncontrolled merriment.
-Lead vocals in the band are handled by three talented veteran performers, Geoff Mack, Amanda Currie and Dick Bay, with heavy emphasis on harmonies and fun vocal interplay.
+Lead vocals in the band are handled by three talented veteran performers, Geoff Mack, Sandy Geller and Dick Bay, with heavy emphasis on harmonies and fun vocal interplay.

 Miracle Mule was formed in 2009, has a large and established following and regularly plays large events, festivals and club engagements, including The Napa Earth Day Festival, Isleton Cajun Festival and Novato festival of Art, Wine & Music, among others.